Shop By Category

-As we get older, we can experience the involuntary loss of muscle mass as a consequence of how our bodies change.
-With this involuntary loss of muscle, your core may become weaker.
+As we get older, we tend to lose muscle mass.
+With this involuntary loss of muscle, you may do less physical activity because you feel weaker or more tired, and your core may also become weaker.
 The core is the foundation of our posture, balance, and support for our whole bodies.
 While muscle loss is normal with age, there are ways to prevent and even reverse the weakening of our core and abdominal muscles.

-Core muscles protect from injury, sustain posture, and help support all our physical movements.
-The muscles in our core envelope the muscles of the spine and help support our backs when we stand and move!
+Strong core muscles protect from injury, sustain posture, and support all our physical movements.
+The muscles in our core envelop the muscles of the spine and help support our backs when we stand and move!
 In other words, much of our posture relies on our core muscles and how well they can support us.

 Balance is heavily dependent on posture.
 Depending on how much support our back muscles offer, we may be at a greater risk of falling and injury due to poor posture and loss of balance.
 Falling can result in severe injuries, especially for older adults.
 Luckily, by strengthening the core muscles, the risk of losing balance and falling can be drastically decreased.

-Planks are core exercises that target the deep muscles in your abdomen.
-They focus on the muscles in your lower trunk that wrap around your spine and help stabilize your back and spine for movement and good posture.
+Planks target the deep muscles in your abdomen.
+They activate the muscles in your lower back and waist that wrap around your spine and help stabilize your spine for movement and good posture.

 You can perform a plank exercise from the floor.
 Use a yoga mat or soft surface to stay comfortable.
-Position the palms of your hands flat on the floor and extend your body out as straight as possible.
+Place your palms flat on the floor, directly below your shoulders and extend your body out as straight as possible.
 Your legs should be straight as well, and your toes should be the only part of your feet touching the floor.

 The plank can also be easily modified!
-If you experience discomfort performing this exercise from the floor, you can use a chair, couch, or other sturdy surface.
+If you experience discomfort performing this exercise from the floor, try performing a plank at an angle, placing your hands on a chair, couch, or other sturdy surface.

 Seated knee lifts are an easy core exercise you can perform while sitting at your desk, watching TV, or sitting at the dinner table.
 This exercise targets the core muscles that support balance and hip movement.
 To perform this exercise, make sure the place you’re sitting is sturdy and stable.

-Sit at the end of the chair so only the edge of your buttocks is on the seat.
-Stand up as straight as possible.
+Sit at the end of the chair so only the edge of your buttocks are on the seat.
+Sit up as straight as possible.
 This helps you target your core muscles instead of relying on your arms or leg muscles to lift your knees up.
 Lift up your right knee so it sits about three to four inches above the chair.
-Hold your knee there for five seconds and repeat with your left leg.
+Hold your knee up for five seconds and repeat with your left leg.